 Not only has architecture failed to bring back an old identity the city never really had, but the design is simply bad.
 Fine, we could argue about the National Theatre.
 After all, the new building supposedly copies the old one destroyed by the earthquake.
 But what about the rest?
 Dozens of neo-greek and neo-roman temple alike monumental structures combined with new materials like glass and steel don’t seem to fit anywhere.

-A case in point: the sculptures built all over the place.
+Skopje is a city of statues.
+They are literally all over the place.
 Several dozens of them made in a typical neo realistic style decorate streets, squares, and parks.
 Two bizarre bridges, the Art Bridge and the Bridge of Civilizations, are home to more than 50 sculptures.
-While most of the sculptures depict important historical figures there are even sculptures dedicated to lions and bulls.
+An enormous statue of Alexander the Great adorns Skopje’s main square.
+While most of the sculptures depict important historical figures there are even sculptures dedicated to lions and bulls!

 I was lucky to visit Skopje during extreme foggy weather.
 Mountains surround the city so smog apparently stays down there quite often.
 The weird sculptures slowly appearing looked just like the ancient soldiers from the famous Carpenter’s movie ‘The Fog’ coming for their vengeance.
 Luckily it wasn’t the case, I am still alive, but let’s hope future generations of young Macedonians find their own way to avenge their city for the massacre suffered.

 That said, we had a great time.
-The city has a nice Old Town with great food and bars.
-There is a hill, easily accessible by cable car or treks, which offers great views.
+Skopje still hosts several interesting examples of brutalism.
+There is a nice Old Town with historic architecture, great food and bars.
+The nearby Vodno Mountain, easily accessible by cable car or treks, offers outstanding views.
 Our friends Iko and Dragana were the best.
-They took us out for dinner, up the hill and was a pleasure to talk to; it seems Macedonians are pretty cultured.
+They took us out for dinner, up the mountain and was a pleasure to talk to; it seems Macedonians are pretty cultured.
 Balkan hospitality is for real!